cockroachdb/docs/v22.2/use-cloud-storage-for-bulk-operations.md

     <img src="{{ 'images/v22.2/aws-wi-arn-copy.png' | relative_url }}" alt="Role summary page showing the ARN copied" style="border:1px solid #eee;max-width:100%" />

-1. Create or open the IAM role that your identity role will assume.
+1. Create or open the IAM role (operation role) that your identity role will assume.

     a.
 To create a role, click **Create Role** under the **Roles** menu.
 Select **Custom trust policy** and then add the ARN of your identity role to the JSON by clicking `Principal`.
 This will open a dialog box.
 Select **IAM Roles** for **Principal Type** and paste the ARN.
 Click **Add Principal** and then **Next**.